factcheckerr/FAVEL/README.md

 python3 -m unittest
 ```

-## How to run using pre-computed fact-validation approaches veracity scores
+## How to run using pre-computed fact-validation approaches veracity scores in the input folder or cache
 <details><summary> </summary>

 * First activate the environment using the command specified above.